 According to the argumentative theory of reasoning, the entire evolutionary purpose of human reasoning is to win arguments; finding the truth is purely incidental.
 Therefore, the theory goes, bias and irrationality evolved because of this trope.

-In some religiously skeptical communities, this kind of argument is also known as a Gish Gallop; named after Creationist, biochemist, and professional debater Duane Gish, who is known to be a fan of using the Chewbacca Defense against atheists.
+Among the atheist and agnostic community, this kind of argument is often referred to as a Gish Gallop, named after Creationist, biochemist, and professional debater Duane Gish, who is known to be a fan of using the Chewbacca Defense against evolutionists.
 His typical method of winning debates is making sure he is the first to speak, rapidly firing off a massive number of points of questionable scientific validity which his opponent couldn't possibly have time to address individually, and claiming a win if as few as one of his arguments remain unaddressed.
 Worth noting, he still tried this in his debate against Michael Shermer.
 Shermer went first when debating him and not only explained why all Gish's questions were wrong and how his quotes were all out of context, he even stole all his jokes.
 Gish then gave the same speech he always gave and declared himself the winner.

 Shane Killian is infamous for utilizing the Chewbacca Defense both in Real Life politics and on the internet.
 In fact, it oftentimes is his only means of presenting an argument.
-Even when he is in the right, he has to present a Chewbacca Defense as though it is a necessary compulsion.
+Even when he is in the right, he presents a Chewbacca Defense as though it is a necessary compulsion.
 Examples of his actions can be found here, here, and here.

 Cato the Elder is famous for (among other things) ending his senate speeches with "Carthago delenda est," which translates as "Carthage must be destroyed."
 All of them.
 Regardless of what he was discussing.
 For example, "Yes, I agree, let's raise the taxes on grain.
 And Carthage must be destroyed."
 He continued this practice up until Carthage actually was destroyed.